itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 ### Links to the Design

 You saw that the requirement in the system specification requires coverage in a [design document](https://github.com/itsallcode/openfasttrace/blob/develop/doc/design.md).
-The easiest way for us to find this coverage - apart from using OFT - is to use a simple text search.
+The simplest way for us to find this coverage - apart from using OFT - is to use a simple text search.

 ```bash
 grep -n 'req~specification-item~' doc/design.md